mouhamaadibrahim/mouhamaadibrahim.github.io/index.md

 Proficient in **SQL, R, Excel, Tableau, and Power BI**, I excel in developing advanced data visualizations and analytical solutions that deliver measurable value.
 As a lifelong learner and data enthusiast, I take pride in earning the **Gold Streak Badge** for mastering 6 consecutive data challenges at Zaka AI, showcasing my expertise and commitment to continuous growth.

 I am passionate about bringing my expertise in advanced analytics to industry settings to elevate data quality, optimize processes, and enable smarter decision-making.
 Fluent in English, French, and Arabic, I thrive in diverse environments and look forward to collaborating with forward-thinking teams in sectors like healthcare, finance, and technology.
+Feel free to explore my [detailed resume](/resume) to see how my skills and experiences align with industry needs.
+It provides a comprehensive overview of my professional journey, skills, and achievements that are well-suited for roles requiring data-driven strategies.

 **Let’s connect!** I’m eager to explore new opportunities, collaborate on innovative data projects, and contribute to impactful data-driven solutions.
 Dive into my [Featured Projects](#featured-projects) to see how I've tackled complex challenges and delivered value, and visit my [Research Contributions](#research-contributions) to understand how my work bridges academic and real-world applications.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/mouhamaadibrahim), explore more projects on my [GitHub](https://github.com/mouhamaadibrahim), or reach out directly via [email](mailto:mouhamaad.ibrahim@gmail.com).